 So what is the first rule for parents toward their first born?

 Hey, I understand the desire to fix something that isn’t perfect.
 I am really glad I first read to not fix behind your kids when Brayden was still a baby.
-I have to stop myself from doing it–but I do.
+I have to stop myself from doing it!

 And don’t think you can fix it when they are out of the room and they won’t notice; they will.
 I have a good friend who tells stories of her mom fixing things behind her.
 She knew.

 When your child has given her best effort, accept it.
 Ask for excellence, not perfection.

 The next obstacle in parenting your first born is that your child wants to be just like you.
 And because your first born is the only child to take your time and attention, your will often be overprotective.
 An important thing for you to do as the parent of this first born is to …

 Your child wants to be just like you.
 If you hide your every flaw or refuse to recognize your mistakes, your child will aspire to the same.

 Apologize to your child when you mess up.
 Ask for forgiveness.
 It is good for your child to see you acknowledge your mistakes and your own need for improvement.
 Don’t make excuses for yourself, and don’t blame others (or extenuating circumstances) for your actions.

 The next point with your oldest child (and you can see these could easily apply to any child–these points are especially important to an oldest because of a perfectionist tendency.